-The fundamental rule when moving to Automation Testing is that not all tests can be automated.
+When moving to Automation Testing, the fundamental rule is that not all tests can be automated.
 Understand well that a 100% automation for software testing is not possible.
 In the beginning, you can target a few percent of your tests.
 Based on the business priorities, write small test cases and create a risk plan for what needs to be automated and what may not.

-The ROI on Automated software testing is highly influenced by your choice of tools.
-In order to choose the best possible tools, here are a few factors you should consider:
+Your choice of tools highly influences the ROI on Automated software testing.
+To choose the best possible tools, here are a few factors you should consider:

 ii.
 Experience In Programming: Choose the tools you are comfortable with.
 Look for tools that offer you to work on your choice of languages like Java, Ruby, and C#.

 iii.
-Open Source or Paid: When you are moving to automation testing, you may have some budget constraints.
-Based on your budget, you can either opt for open source tools like Selenium and Appium or go for paid options like LoadRunner and QTP.
+Open Source or Paid: You may have budget constraints when moving to automation testing.
+Based on your budget, you can opt for open-source tools like Selenium and Appium or pay options like LoadRunner and QTP.

-Time and again it is proved that few commercial tools are both cost and time effective for long-term.
-You may refer this guide on Selenium alternative for Automated Regression Testing.
+Time and again, it is proved that few commercial tools are both cost and time effective for the long term.
+You may refer to this guide on Selenium alternative for Automated Regression Testing.

 7. Adopt The Right Automation Testing Framework

-Here, a combination of frameworks would work well rather than sticking to a single framework.
+A combination of frameworks would work well here rather than sticking to a single one.
 Some of the common types of frameworks you would come across are as under:

 These high-level frameworks are designed to handle different test environments at once.
 Data is handled in multiple formats such as SQL tables and spreadsheets.
 Since the framework is data-driven, you can test different scenarios by changing the data.
 This is highly beneficial for testing very large applications with diverse data types.